-Tinos is one of the most interesting islands in the Cyclades group, in the central Aegean Sea, and certainly my favorite.
+Tinos is one of the most interesting islands in the Cyclades group, in the central Aegean Sea.
 It's well-preserved authentic character and many unspoiled natural and man-made beauties, are modestly waiting to be discovered.
 In antiquity, Tinos was also known as Ophiussa (from ophis, Greek for snake) and Hydroessa (from hydor, Greek for water).
 The closest islands are Andros, Delos, and Mykonos.
-It has a land area of 194.464 square kilometres (75.083 sq mi) and a 2011 census population of 8,636 permanent inhabitants.
-One of the few Greek islands with a mixed Catholic and Orthodox population, Tinos is full of works of art and crafts, as is a well-known gastronomic heaven.
-Try the local fourtalia, an omelette with potatoes or artichokes and sausage, as well as the local delicious cheeses and make sure to taste the local wines and raki.
+It has a land area of 194.464 sq km (75.083 sq mi) and a 2011 census population of 8,636 permanent inhabitants.

 A picturesque narrow street on the island of Tinos.

-One of the largest and prettiest villages on Tinos, 24 km north west of Chora, Pyrgos, built in the heart of a verdant site, has great architecture and a long tradition in sculpture.
-Even today a marble sculpture school works in the village.
-Visitors have a chance to admire the marble streets, arches, churches and many monuments.
-Wood carving work shops and a School of Fine Arts also function in the village.
-Marble exists everywhere, in different forms, above the colorful doors of the houses, on the fountains, in the cemetery with its wonderful sculptures and in the completely marble-made buildings which make Pyrgos an outdoor architectural museum.
-The whitewashed narrow alleys, houses and churches as well as the colorful flowers decorating the house facades and balconies uniquely match with the aristocratic marble features, giving the village a superb decor.
+One of the largest and prettiest villages on Tinos, 24 km northwest of Chora, Pyrgos, built in the heart of a verdant site, has great architecture and a long tradition in sculpture.
+Even today a marble sculpture art school operates in the village.
+Visitors have a chance to admire the marble streets, arches, churches and several monuments.
+Wood carving workshops and a School of Fine Arts also function in the village.
+Marble exists everywhere, in different forms, above the colorful front doors of the houses, on the fountains, in the cemetery with its wonderful sculptures and in the completely marble-made buildings which make Pyrgos an outdoor architectural museum.
+The whitewashed narrow alleys, houses and churches, as well as the colorful flowers decorating the house facades and balconies uniquely match with the aristocratic marble features, giving the village a superb decor.
 It is worth mentioning that Pyrgos is the birthplace of many famous Greek sculptors including Ioannis (Yannoulis) Halepas whose house is open to the public, as a small museum.

 Yannoulis Halepas Museum.
 Exhibition area.